rjkoepp/dwf-books-and-courses/docs/c-programming-language/book-notes/2-types-operators-expressions.md

 Conversion rules are more complicated when `unsigned` operands are involved.
-The problem is that comparisons between signed and unsigned values are machine-dependent,· because they depend on the sizes of the various integer types.
+The problem is that comparisons between signed and unsigned values are machine-dependent, because they depend on the sizes of the various integer types.
 For example, suppose that `int` is 16 bits and `long` is 32 bits.
 Then `-1L < 1U`, because `1U`, which is an `int`, is promoted to a `signed long`.
 But `-1L > 1UL`, because `-1L` is promoted to `unsigned long` and thus appears to